By Simon Smythe

 Meanwhile Continental’s Grand Prix 4 Season uses the German brand’s Max Grip Silica compound, which is optimised for wet weather adhesion and low temperatures, and has five plies underneath a sixth cut-resistant DuraSkin puncture-resistant layer.

-Hutchinson’s Fusion 5 All Season uses the French brand’s HDF>5.3 compound, which it says is made up of three types of compound, is designed for durability, grip and long life.
-Hutchinson uses a polyamide breaker for puncture protection.
+Hutchinson’s Fusion 5 All Season uses the French brand’s ElevenStorm compound, which it says is designed for low rolling resistance, grip and high mileage.
+Hutchinson uses a Kevlar breaker for puncture protection.

 While off-road tyres have knobs to help them gain traction on muddy trails – known as mechanical grip – road bike tyres rely on adhesive grip supplied by the compound.
-To illustrate this, the Hutchinson Fusion 5 All Season is completely slick.
-The Vittoria Corsa Control G2.0 is also slick with just longitudinal lines down the centre of the tread.
+The Vittoria Corsa Control G2.0, for example is slick with just longitudinal lines down the centre of the tread.